 To keep things simple Fibromyalgia or Fibromyalgia Syndrome (FMS) is diagnosed by a doctor, nurse or other medical specialist when you have 11 or more tender points in SPECIFIC places on your body.
-The following is a diagram of these tender point spots.
-There are 18 in all and you must have soreness, on touch, in 11 or more to have a diagnosis.
+(This way of diagnosing was current when I wrote this article.
+It has been superceded by the which you can find here.
+This does not mean that you will not have the tender points but they are no longer used as the definitive test for Fibromyalgia.)

 There are many reasons why you may find it difficult to get a correct diagnosis.